sot/cheta/docs/fetch_tutorial.rst

 Five minute and daily stats
 ===========================

-The engineering telemetry archive also hosts tables of telemetry statistics computed over 5 minute and daily intervals.
+The cheta telemetry archive also hosts tables of telemetry statistics computed over 5 minute and daily intervals.
 To be more precise, the intervals are 328 seconds (10 major frames) and 86400 seconds.
 The daily intervals are not *exactly* lined up with the midnight boundary but are within a couple of minutes.